 That's the only message we have.
 As Christians that is our message.
 Jesus never had a political message.
 He never had a moral message.
 His message was always the same.
 God has a kingdom and you need to be in it, because if you're not in it, you're going to be sent to eternal hell.
 It's that simple.
 John preached the kingdom and repentance and faith, John the Baptist, the prophet, forerunner of Jesus.
 Jesus preached it, the apostles preached it, and it's always been the message of true Christian ministry.

 Somebody who knew and we don't know where, but we said this many times, but the disciples were a mixed group.
 There were some real believers, true believers and then there were a whole lot of onlookers who were at all points on the spectrum.
 And some were just curiosity seekers.
-That was the end of it.
-A very indifferent, some were enemies trying to find some reason to further accuse Him.
+That was the end of it, very indifferent.
+Some were enemies trying to find some reason to further accuse Him.
 Others were along the line of interest all the way up to very interested and perhaps near to faith, but it's to this kind of group that Jesus answers the question.

 So the popular view is that He's got supernatural power but it's from Satan, not God.
 And still that didn’t diminish the crowd.
 If anything, that raised even greater interest and greater fascination, because there was nothing like it ever in the lives of these people.
 This is reality.
 You talk about reality, this kind of experience, going out, watching Jesus heal people and cast out demons and raise dead people and speak the way He spoke, this is the one time in history experience of a generation of people.